DNACENSolutions/dnac_ansible_workflows/workflows/sda_port_assignment_migration/README.md

 ok: [catalyst_center220]

 TASK [Export source port assignments using source device IP filter] ********************************************************
-[DEPRECATION WARNING]: The cisco.dnac collection is deprecated.
+[DEPRECATION WARNING]: The cisco.catalystcenter collection is deprecated.
 Please migrate to cisco.catalystcenter.
-This feature will be removed from cisco.dnac in version 7.0.0.
+This feature will be removed from cisco.catalystcenter in version 7.0.0.
 Deprecation warnings can be disabled by setting deprecation_warnings=False in ansible.cfg.
 ok: [catalyst_center220]